skovy/skovy.dev/content/blog/using-component-dot-notation-with-typescript-to-create-a-set-of-components/index.md

 matter.
 In the case of `Flex` the `Flex.Item` component implementation itself could be named `NeverCallThisComponentDirectly`.
-This is fine, but the only downside is that in [React Devtools](https://github.com/facebook/react-devtools), it will be shown as `NeverCallThisComponentDirectly,` which may be very confusing because it was never called directly.
+This is fine, but the only downside is that in [React Devtools](https://github.com/facebook/react-devtools), it will be shown as `NeverCallThisComponentDirectly`, which may be very confusing because it was never called directly.

 ![Example inspecting components with React Devtools using dot notation](./images/devtools-inspecting.png)